MicrosoftDocs/security/zero-trust/user-access-productivity-increase-security-access.md

   Apply a consistent set of data loss prevention policies across the cloud, on-premises environments, and endpoints to monitor, prevent, and remediate risky activities with sensitive data.

-- Use least privileged access
+- Use least privilege access

   Apply minimal permissions consisting of who is allowed to access and what they are allowed to do with data to meet business and productivity requirements.